alanthie/Encryptions/README.md

                      public web files,
                      public video web files (using youtube-dl),
                      user/password protected ftp files].
-[Embedded random keys automatically generated and protected by public/private RSA keys].
-[Embedded random keys automatically generated and protected by public/private ECC keys].
+[Embedded random keys automatically generated and protected by public/private RSA or ECC keys].
 [Historical hash keys].
 </pre>

 Multiple encryption algorithms for one message to encrypt.

-Deep recursive encryption
+Deep recursive and cascading encryption [so can use many lower bits key size if needed]

 Unlimited encryption keys size!